Facilitating {\it ab initio} configurational sampling of multicomponent solids using an on-lattice neural network model and active learning: Introduction

-A distinguishing point of this work compared to the literature on Behler-Parinello NNPs is that we train the NNP model to predict the total energies of relaxed structures from unrelaxed ideal lattice structures with configurational disorder.
-This is quite different from the usual approach of learning the total energies as a function of continuous atom coordinates (the only exception we are aware of is Ref.~\onlinecite{Li2017_Cu}, which used the NNP scheme to describe the relaxation energy when a single Cu interstitial is dissolved in amorphous Ta$_2$O$_5$).
 In a sense, this is a ``lazy'' alternative to the cluster expansion method without the need to explicitly consider optimized bases, i.e., clusters; there is also no need to perform any explicit basis reduction based on lattice symmetry.
-Thus, it should be much easier to apply to multicomponent and multi-sublattice systems.
+This circumvents various issues associated with choosing the finite number of clusters to be used for prediction that were mentioned above.
+Also, promising atom-environment descriptors have been proposed for treating multicomponent and multi-sublattice systems without combinatorial explosion \cite{artrith2017}, which is an unsolved issue for cluster expansion.
 We can also use the same fingerprint functions for bulk, surface, and interface systems, while cluster expansion requires more clusters for non-bulk systems \cite{Yuge2007}.
 Another merit is that the nonlinearity of the NNP model can lead to better convergence in practice compared to linear models (such as the cluster expansion) \cite{artrith2017}.
-Still, the choice of input structures in the training is just as problematic as other approaches.
+This may lead to more accurate description of systems with significant lattice relaxation where cluster expansion exhibits some difficulties \cite{Nguyen2017}.
+We will explore this aspect in the following sections.
+A remaining issue is in the choice of input structures for training, which is just as problematic as other approaches.
 In fact, we demonstrate a rather spectacular failure when training only on randomly generated configurations, and then show how well the active learning approach can solve this issue.